Crimean Roma: In the Holocaust

 Under Nazi law, Romani people had the same status as the Jews, and were targeted for extermination because of their ethnicity.
 In Crimea, the Nazis attempted to exterminate the Crimean Roma.
 Most of the mass murders of Crimean Roma took place from 1941 to 1942.
 One of the largest massacres of Crimean Roma took place in December 1941, within the massacre of the Krymchaks.

 Khrisanf Lashkevich, an eyewitness to the Nazi massacre of Crimean Roma in Southern Crimea described seeing the following:

 Many massacres of Crimean Roma were committed by Einsatzgruppe D, which reported killing 824 Crimean Roma between 16 November and 15 December 1941.
 In early January 1942, Otto Ohlendorf reported to Berlin that all gypsies in Simferopol had been killed, however, the unit continued killing Roma in Crimea for many more weeks, sometimes under the euphemism of "asocials."
 Massacres continued into 1942.
 In April 1942, the report of Einsatzgruppe D wrote that with rare exceptions of some in Northern Crimea, there were no longer any Crimean Roma left.

 Crimean Tatar intervention saved the lives of many Crimean Roma from the Nazis; the estimates of what percent of Crimean Roma survived the Holocaust vary, with some estimates being at around 30%, but there is widespread disagreement on how many survived due to the fluid identity of Crimean Roma who often self-designated themselves as Crimean Tatars.
 Many Crimean Roma were recorded as Tatar in their passports, which resulted in an official statistic of 2,064 Crimean Roma living in Crimea in 1939; however, historians Alex Kay, Jeff Rutherford, and David Stahel estimate that the total Crimean Roma population in Crimea before the war was somewhere between 3,500 and 4,000.
 One major factor that caused the Nazi persecution of Crimean Roma to reduce in 1942 and 1943 was because other Crimean Tatars insisted that the remaining Crimean Roma were not Romani at all, with some Crimean Tatars claiming that the Crimean Roma were actually a Turkic tribe of Turkmen origin, while others claimed that they were ethnically related to Iranic tribes.
 Many Crimean Roma survived the Holocaust because they passed themselves off as non-Roma Crimean Tatars.
 There is also a degree of ambiguity in the national identity of many of the Holocaust victims.
-In postwar depositions of surviving relatives of the from the massacre in Burlak-Toma village, where 45 Crimeans were rounded up and gassed, the surviving family members of the victims testified that they were non-Roma Crimean Tatars and falsely accused of being Roma by the village headman Matvey Ivanovich Krivoruchko; surviving witnesses also testified that the victims were ordinary Gadjo Crimean Tatars and not Romani.
+In postwar depositions of surviving relatives of the from the massacre in Burlak-Toma village, where 45 Crimeans were rounded up and gassed, the surviving family members of the victims testified that they were non-Roma Crimean Tatars and falsely accused of being Roma by the village headman Matvey Ivanovich Krivoruchko; surviving witnesses also testified that the victims were Crimean Tatars of non-Romani descent, and not Chingene.
 The memorial to the people murdered in Simferopol in December 1941 mentions only the Jews and Krymchaks by name, making no mention of the Crimean Roma victims killed in the same massacre.